akamai-compute-marketplace/marketplace-apps/docs/DEVELOPMENT.md

 A Marketplace App leverages the Linode API and Ansible to deploy and configure a single node service.
 The end-user’s Linode API token must be scoped with appropriate permissions to add and remove the necessary platform resources, such as compute, DNS, storage, etc. In additon, please adhere to the following guidelines for Marketplace apps:

-  - We recommend Marketplace applications use Ubuntu 22.04 LTS images when possible.
+  - We recommend Marketplace applications use Ubuntu 24.04 LTS images when possible.
-  - Required Linode plans for Marketplace applications should be no more than 16GB shared CPU or 8GB dedicated  CPU.
-This is the default instance size limit for new user accounts.
-Deployments designed for larger instance sizes can be accepted on a case-by-case basis where required.
   - The deployment of the service should be “hands-off,” requiring no command-line intervention from the user before reaching its initial state.
 The end user should provide all necessary details via User Defined Variables (UDF) defined in the StackScript, so that Ansible can fully automate the deployment.
-  - There is not currently password strength validation for StackSctript UDFs, therefore, whenever possible credentials should be generated and provided to the end-user.
+  - There is not currently password validation for StackSctript UDFs, therefore, whenever possible credentials should be generated in the [provision.yml](../apps/linode-marketplace-beef/provision.yml) and provided to the end-user via the credentials file generated in the [post role](../apps/linode-marketplace-beef/roles/post/tasks/main.yml) .
   - At no time should billable services that will not be used in the final deployment be present on the customer’s account.
-  - To whatever extent possible all Marketplace applications should use fully maintained packages and automated updates.
+  - All Marketplace applications should use fully maintained packages and pinned to the latest stable package per application/service.
   - All Marketplace applications should include Linux server best practices such as a sudo-user, SSH hardening and basic firewall configurations.
-  - All Marketplace applications should generally adhere to the best practices for the deployed service, and include security such as SSL whenever possible.
+  - All Marketplace applications should adhere to the best practices for the deployed service, and include security such as SSL whenever possible.
   - All Marketplace service installations should be minimal, providing no more than dependencies and removing deployment artifacts.

 ## Deployment Scripts